DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-pick-a-course.md

 If a candidate doesn’t know what course to apply to, give them a route to Find to begin or resume their search.

 Otherwise provide autocomplete features for picking the provider and course.
-The autocomplete shouldn’t depend on course and provider codes, but if a candidate enters them they should work too.
+The autocomplete should not depend on course and provider codes, but if a candidate enters them they should work too.

 We’ll need to amend this design to include training locations too – some courses offer multiple locations that a candidate can choose between.
 For example national SCITTs or school direct providers working with many schools.